SciBorgs/SciGuides/reference-sheets/GitPractices.md

 That second command will move those fetched changes from main to our branch.
 This will make a merge commit, meaning that it will commit for you.
 It still hasn't pushed these changes, though, so make sure you do that once you are ready to push.

+### Stashing

+Stashing is easy.
+Type into the command line:

+`git stash`

+And it's stashed.
+If you want those changes back, then type into the command line:

+`git stash pop`

+And your changes are popped.

 ### Pull Requests

 There's no command line input for making a pull request.
 For this we'll have to go to the Github website.